bootique/bootique-jcache/README.md

 # bootique-jcache

 Integration of JCache caching API with Bootique.
-Provides injectable CacheManager.
+Provides an injectable CacheManager.

 *For additional help/questions about this example send a message to [Bootique forum](https://groups.google.com/forum/#!forum/bootique-user).*